Science & Insights

 Mosca, Andrea; Arsene, Cristian-Gabriel; Paleari, Renata; Kaiser, Patricia; Harteveld, Kees; Daniel, Yvonne; Amano, Chie; Murakami, Atsushi; Auclair, Guy

-Standardization of hemoglobin A2 and hemoglobin F: Achievements and perspectives Journal Article Protein Production Services
+Standardization of hemoglobin A2 and hemoglobin F: Achievements and perspectives Journal Article

 In: Clinica Chimica Acta, vol. 567, 2025, ISSN: 0009-8981.